 Pad Ka Pao Paa/Moo

 Pad Ka Pao Paa is basically fried basil with fish or pork.
-That smell of spices, the lingering smoky flavor of the wok is what makes this dish epic.
+That smell of spices, the lingering smoky flavor of the wok is what makes this the epic food in Luang Prabang.

 Sticky Rice with Khai Pen or Chow Bong

 This is the mainstay of people in Luang Prabang, they eat sticky rice all day all night long.
 And for more basic meals, they literally eat it only with chow bong (Buffalo skin chilli).

 This is the summer elixir.
 You’ll see it in glass display cases all over the local side of town.
 Just go to one of these glass displays, point at whatever you want, and it will be topped with a mountain of crushed ice and condensed milk.

 Lao Hai & Laolao are 2 most notable sorts of local wine that you can’t miss in your Luang Prabang food tour.
 Both are made from stick rice, but in different ways.
 Laolao is the more famous one and everyone knows about it.
 You can visit the Laolao or whisky village on the way to the Pak Ou Caves.
 This is a clear distilled rice alcohol that is very flavorful.